Graylog2/documentation/README.md

 #### Mac & Linux

 It is very likely that you already have all needed software available.
-If not we recommend [homebrew](https://brew.sh/) for Mac and the package manager of the Linux distribution.
+If not we recommend [homebrew](https://brew.sh/) for Mac and the package manager of the Linux distribution you are using.

 ##### first time preparation